Service Area: UCC Services

 Too Cheesy?

 Come on, I know you were totally waiting for the cheese!
-In all seriousness, the economic conditions amid this once-in-a-lifetime pandemic, are wreaking havoc on the foodservice industry.
-It is estimated the industry will lose $240 billion in sales this year – BILLION.
+In all seriousness, economic conditions are wreaking havoc on the foodservice industry.
 Can you afford the risk if one of your customers defaults?
 What if 5 of your customers default?
 You can, and should, protect yourself.
-Don’t get burnt – get the dough!
+Don’t get burned – get the dough!
 File a UCC.

 Equipment UCC Filings Best Practices

 Selling Equipment?
-Read Our Best Practices for Equipment UCC Filings
+Here’s Our Best Practices for Equipment UCC Filings

 Purchase Money Security Interest (PMSI) Filings were created to encourage trade creditors to sell goods on credit terms, specifically in situations when creditors may not be comfortable extending the requested credit lines.
 There are two primary PMSI filing types: inventory and equipment.